jschbrt/ccct/README.md

 ## System Description

 The CCCT is a web-based application using Blockly for visual programming.
 Users see a maze on the left (with animated bees or astronauts) and a programming workspace on the right, where they drag blocks to build code sequences.
-Interactions like submissions and timestamps are captured for scoring, with automated checks for basic tasks and manual review for creativity.
+The CCCT comprises 13 levels across five modules, each assessing different aspects of CT and CC, by requiring participants to construct block-based code guiding a char-acter through a maze to a predefined goal.
+Interactions like submissions and timestamps are captured for scoring.

 ![CCCT Interface](https://github.com/jschbrt/ccct/blob/ccct/interface.jpg)